 The absolute best way to explore Iceland is by renting a car or – in case of camping – a campervan.
-We recommend Lagoon Car Rental for car and small campervan rental in Iceland.
+Here you can find the best deals for car rental in Iceland.

 However, I understand that renting a car or a campervan is not for everyone.
 Here are some things to consider and some tips for traveling in Iceland if you are not renting a car or a camper.